 The camp office closes for the summer on July 29.
 Any lost/found items not claimed by this date will be discarded or donated.

 Overnight campers who drive themselves to camp must turn in their car keys to the dorm staff upon arrival.
 They will receive a free parking permit for the Southgate Parking Garage where they must leave their car for the duration of camp.
+Night campers can not use their cars once they have checked-in and have received a room key.
+Night campers will get their car keys back when they check-out and return their room key.

 Day-campers are not permitted to transport overnight-campers in their personal vehicles.
 Any overnight-camper who travels with a day-camper in the day-campers car for any reason may be dismissed from camp.